Philosophy, Politics and Economics (PPE)

 The location of St Edmund Hall is also ideal for students wishing to study PPE.
 The College is just metres from the Examination Schools, the venue for many of the lectures and exams.
 The University’s world class Social Sciences Library is also just 5 minutes away by bike.

-St Edmund Hall has a large and enthusiastic team of PPE tutors, larger in number than our typical yearly intake of six students!
+St Edmund Hall has a large and enthusiastic team of PPE tutors, larger in number than our typical yearly intake of five students!
 Between them the tutors have a very wide range of research interests but they share a strong commitment to teaching and dedication to helping our students reach their full potential.

 Find out more about them and their range of specialist areas below.